-The Advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.75%, 2.50%, 1.75% and 1.50% of the average daily net assets of the Class A Shares, Class C Shares, Class T Shares and Institutional Class Shares of the Fund, respectively.
-Class T Shares are not currently available for purchase.
-This agreement is effective through April 30, 2025, and may be terminated before that date only by the Board of Trustees.
+The Advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.60%, 2.35%, 1.60% and 1.35% of the average daily net assets of the Class A shares, Class C shares, Class T shares and Institutional Class shares of the Fund, respectively.
+Prior to April 1, 2025, the Advisor contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding the same expenses described above) did not exceed 1.75%, 2.50%, 1.75% and 1.50% of the average daily net assets of the Class A shares, Class T shares are not currently available for purchase.
+This agreement is effective through April 30, 2026, and may be terminated before that date only by the Board of Trustees.